WDD 130: Web Fundamentals

 <html lang="en-US">

 • Info: Remove the trailing slash on any void element like meta tags.
-Not required but now considered good practice to remove them.
+This is not required, but is considered good practice.

 <meta charset="UTF-8">